cloudify-cosmo/cloudify-helm/cloudify-services/README.md

   - `admin_secret_access_key` contaning the access key secret
 1. Set `rest_service.s3.credentials_secret_name` to the name of the above secret (you can use the default name of `seaweedfs-s3-secret` even when not using SeaweedFS)
 1. If a session token is necessary, create a secret containing it under the key `session_token`, and set `rest_service.s3.session_token_secret_name` to the name of that secret
+1. If using agents, pre-upload the agent packages to the bucket: fetch the URLs from `resources.packages.agents`, and put them under the `packages/` subdirectory in the bucket.

 For easy creation of that secret in local development, you can use the template in `dev-cluster/s3-secrets-template.yaml`